practicalli/clojure-web-services/create-a-project/index.md

 ## Take a look at the project structure

-To see how our project is layed out, change into the `todo-list` directory created by this command and see the project structure that has been created.
+To see how our project is laid out, change into the `todo-list` directory created by this command and see the project structure that has been created.

   * `project.clj` - the project definition, written in Clojure
   * `src` for all the source code